-master data management (MDM)
+What is master data management (MDM)?

-Importance of MDM
+Importance of master data management

-Business operations depend on transaction processing systems, and BI and analytics increasingly drive customer engagement efforts, supply chain management (SCM) and other business processes.
-But many companies don't have a clear single view of their customers.
-A common reason is that customer data differs from one system to another.
+Business operations depend on transaction processing systems, and BI and analytics increasingly drive marketing campaigns, customer engagement efforts, supply chain management and other business processes.
+But many companies don't have a single view of their customers.
+Commonly, that's because customer data differs from one system to another.
 For example, customer records might not be identical in order entry, shipping and customer service systems due to variations in names, addresses and other attributes.

 In the case of customer data, MDM harmonizes it to create a unified set of master data for use in all applicable systems.
-That enables organizations to eliminate duplicate customer records with mismatched data, giving operational workers, business executives and data analysts a complete picture of individual customers without having to piece together different entries.
+That enables organizations to eliminate duplicate customer records with mismatched data, giving operational workers, business executives, data scientists and other users access to comprehensive customer information without having to manually combine different data entries.

 What is master data?